-File An FBI Identity Theft Report
+File An FBI Id Theft Report

 In addition to filing an identity theft report with your local authorities, you should also file a report with the FBI.

-The Bureau has created the Internet Crime Complaint Center (IC3) for id theft cases as well as other crimes facilitated over the internet.
+The Bureau has created the Internet Crime Complaint Center (IC3) for ID theft cases as well as other crimes facilitated over the internet.

-This may not directly help resolve your issue but helps the FBI build it’s database and profile scams and criminals to hopefully hem.
+This may not directly help resolve your issue but helps the FBI build its database and profile scams and criminals to hopefully hem.

-The IC3 also works with federal, state and local authorities to ensure the proper authorities receive the information to process the case.
+The IC3 also works with federal, state, and local authorities to ensure the proper authorities receive the information to process the case.

 The credit bureaus need to be notified in the event you are the victim of identity theft.